ViRu-ThE-ViRuS/maje/README.md

 # maje
-Learning to solve mazes using reinforcement learning algorithms like DynaQ, DynaQ+, Priority Sweeping, Heuristic Reward Learning, DQN and testing their, performance compared to traditional algorithms.
+Learning to solve mazes using reinforcement learning algorithms like DynaQ, DynaQ+, Priority Sweeping, Heuristic Reward Learning, DQN and testing their performance compared to traditional algorithms.
 Goal is also to visualize the algorithms thinking and learning process.